RebelCode/wp-rss-aggregator/readme.txt

 The settings panel also has an option to set links as nofollow for SEO purposes.

-Since version 2.0 you can also specify the number of feed items shown on the frontend.
+Since version 2.0 you can also specify the number of feed items shown on the frontend via the settings panel.

 == Frequently Asked Questions ==
 = How can I output the feeds in my theme? =